seancdavis/seancdavis-com/www/src/posts/2023-01-23-should-you-use-a-book-to-learn-to-code.md

   something we can get from a book that we can’t get from a web-based resource?
 tags:
   - developer-advice
-tweet: >-
-  I don’t use books to learn coding skills nearly as much as I did early in my career.
-But I think that’s more representative of a career arc — books still have their place.
 image: /posts/230123/should-you-use-a-book-to-learn-to-code-XEEmUrFa.png
 seo:
   image: /posts/230123/should-you-use-a-book-to-learn-to-code-olV2BpJE--meta.png